-RHI plan suffers setback over inspection contract - BBC News
+RHI boiler inspection plan hits setback

 The department advertised the inspection contract in March, with the tender thought to be worth in the region of £2m.

-It involves 1,200 site visits and could ultimately led to numerous court actions to claw back money paid to some claimants.
+It involves 1,200 site visits and could ultimately lead to numerous court actions to claw back money paid to some claimants.

 The department is now seeking "constructive feedback" from companies who expressed an initial interest in the contract, but who did not submit a bid.